Bureau of Motion Pictures

-Bureau of Motion Pictures (BMP) was a division of the United States Office of War Information (OWI) during World War II.
+The Bureau of Motion Pictures (BMP) was a division of the United States Office of War Information (OWI) during World War II.
 Established in 1942, the BMP collaborated with Hollywood studios to produce films that supported American war objectives, fostering public morale and promoting national unity.
 It was dissolved in 1943, with its functions partially absorbed by the older Office of Censorship.

-Background
+History

-The Bureau of Motion Pictures (BMP), established during World War II, was part of the Office of War Information’s (OWI) broader efforts to use mass media to influence public opinion and mobilize civilian support for the war effort.
+The Bureau of Motion Pictures (BMP) was established during World War II, as part of the Office of War Information’s (OWI) broader efforts to use mass media to influence public opinion and mobilize civilian support for the war effort.
 Hollywood was identified as a powerful medium to disseminate messages of patriotism, sacrifice, and the importance of the war effort.
 The BMP, headquartered in Washington, D.C., operated under the jurisdiction of the U.S. government.

 The BMP’s approach was influenced by earlier U.S. government efforts to use film as a propaganda tool.
 A notable predecessor was the Division of Films, a branch of the Committee on Public Information (CPI) during World War I. The Division of Films directly produced official war pictures such as Under Four Flags (1918), which emphasized Allied cooperation and bolstered public support for the war.